gut-puncture/Semantic-Gravity-RP/specification.md

 ### 3.6 Candidate pool size and selection: 1,000 -> 500

 For idioms/facts/common_sense, build a candidate pool of **1,000 prompts** (2× the final size).
 For creative/ood, build **1,800 prompts** (600 targets × K=3).
 If a primary source yields fewer than its target pool, fill the gap with GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback using the category-specific schema.
 Deduplicate by `(question_text, target_word)` before validation.
 After all candidates are collected, validate **all candidates in one GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch**.
-If acceptance yields fewer than 500 prompts for any category, proceed with all accepted prompts and log the shortfall (no regeneration).
+If fewer than 500 validated prompts exist in a category, log the shortfall; otherwise fill to 500 with the next-highest S(p) prompts (no regeneration).
 Prompt collection and validation are single-pass and non-iterative.
 If bin balancing or repetition caps leave fewer than 500 prompts, fill with the next-highest S(p) prompts and log shortfalls.

 Final selection keeps **500 prompts per category** by: